jacebrowning/sappy/docs/cli.md

 # Custom Directory

-The program will attempt to serve from `dist/` in the current directory.
+The server will attempt to run in one of the following directories:

+- `./dist`
+- `./public`
+- `./`

 To serve from a custom location:

 ```
 $ sappy my/build/folder